-Histories for Children
+Histories for children

-Professor Paul Ashton is an adjunct at the University of Technology Sydney – where he co-established the Australian Centre for Public History in 1999 – at Macquarie University and at the University of Canberra.
+Chair: Professor Paul Ashton is an adjunct at the University of Technology Sydney – where he co-established the Australian Centre for Public History in 1999 – at Macquarie University and at the University of Canberra.
 Co-founder and editor of the journal Public History Review, he has authored, co-authored and edited over thirty-five books.
 Paul is currently writing a series of creative non-fiction children’s history books for late primary and early high school pupils.

 Image: ‘Children’s Book Week’, State Library of NSW.